 Great American Beer Festival; late-September/early October – The Great American Beer Festival (GABF) has been held every fall in Denver for more than three decades.
 GABF is recognized by Guinness World Records as the largest beer celebration on the planet with a staggering 6,700-plus beers available for tasting.

-Denver Beer Fest; nine days leading up to GABF – Presented by VISIT DENVER, Denver Beer Fest features dozens of beer-related events at breweries, restaurants, tap houses and attractions in the nine days leading up to Great American Beer Festival.
+Denver Beer Week; nine days leading up to GABF – Presented by VISIT DENVER, Denver Beer Week features dozens of beer-related events at breweries, restaurants, tap houses and attractions in the nine days leading up to Great American Beer Festival.
 From beer tastings to firkin tappings, events include beer bike nights, midnight beer breakfasts, pairing dinners, competitions and more.

 Collaboration Fest; March – Featuring some of the most creative beer projects in the industry, Collaboration Fest has sold out its first four years.
 The festival showcases more than 100 collaborative projects from across the world, where each beer is crafted by at least two breweries working together – one from Colorado, the other from anywhere in the world.
 The limited beers are only served at the festival.